Introduction to What is Telnet?

 - Candidates with Telnet oriented development.

-It (TN) strongly places itself as a networking protocol alongside software program which allows accessing remote terminals and computers through internet systems.
+It (TN) strongly places itself as a networking protocol alongside a software program that allows accessing remote terminals and computers through internet systems.
 A flexible and scalable platform and considered to be holding its existence for long more years.